KianGentry/EYN-DOS/README.md

 "colortest" = Prints all colors available in EYN-DOS.
 If there is no color, (Monochrome) don't worry, it is most likely your terminal settings or lack of the "colorama" module being installed.

 "terry" = Prints a tribute to a man that some love and some hate.
 Rest in peace.

+"edit" = Gives you a prompt asking what file you want to edit.
+Type the file you want to edit (Including extension e.g: example.txt) to append the file (add text onto/edit).

 "A" = Takes you to the A drive (Primary floppy disk drive)